itsays-zqc/my-website/docs/examples/Active_Device/index.md

 - `type`--Doping type.
 Options are `"n"` or `"p"` for n-type, p-type doping respectively
 - `property`--Other properties

-According to the selection of `general.distribution_function`, doping is distinguished as constant doping and gaussian doping.
+According to the selection of `general.distribution_function`, doping is divided into constant doping and gaussian doping.
 Detailed properties are listed below.
 <br/>